awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

    Again, the CLI prompts you through the process of initializing your backend project.

 #.
-To deploy your backend AWS resources run:
+To deploy your backend AWS resources run the following:

    .. code-block:: none

       $ amplify push

-The :code:`amplify init` command will do two things within your project:
+The :code:`amplify init` command does the following within your project:

 *  Create a basic backend definition in the :file:`amplify` directory.
 *  Create an :file:`awsconfiguration.json` file describing the backend in the :file:`aws-mobile-ios-notes-tutorial-master` project directory.

-The :code:`amplify add analytics` command will add the appropriate entries into the backend definition file for deploying Amazon Pinpoint as a service for this project.
-The :code:`amplify push` command will deploy any new services that are defined and update the :file:`awsconfiguration.json` file so that the new services can be used within your app.
+The :code:`amplify add analytics` command adds the appropriate entries into the backend definition file for deploying Amazon Pinpoint as a service for this project.
+The :code:`amplify push` command deploys any new services that are defined and updates the :file:`awsconfiguration.json` file so that the new services can be used within your app.

 Add Analytics Dependencies